CaptionFormer: Unified Segmentation, Tracking, and Captioning for Spatio-Temporal Objects: Experiments

 \subsubsection{Comparison with the state of the art}

 We compare \method{} to state-of-the-art DVOC methods following the standard evaluation protocol on three existing benchmarks : VidSTG in Table \ref{tab:vidstg-comp}, VLN in Table \ref{tab:vln-comp} and BenSMOT in Table \ref{tab:bensmot-comp}.
-DVOC-DS \citep{zhou2023dense} reports results without pretraining, and with their disjoint training training strategy, while OW-VISCaptor \citep{choudhuriow} leverages Mask2former pretrained on COCO for instance segmentation. \mdf{In Table \ref{tab:vidstg-comp}, we include results with the same pretraining data as these methods and show the impact of using our data instead.
-Pretraining \method{} on COCO yields better detection and tracking compared to OW-VISCaptor but comparable captioning performance due to the similar captioning head design.
+DVOC-DS \citep{zhou2023dense} reports results without pretraining, and with their disjoint training strategy, while OW-VISCaptor \citep{choudhuriow} leverages Mask2former pretrained on COCO for instance segmentation.

+\mdf{In Table \ref{tab:vidstg-comp}, we include results with the same pretraining data as these methods and show the impact of using our data instead.} Pretraining \method{} on COCO yields better detection and tracking compared to OW-VISCaptor but comparable captioning performance due to the similar captioning head design.
 Including our data leads to an improvement on all metrics and especially captioning with a 6.7 CapA increase (15\% relative improvement).
 When pretraining on the disjoint DVOC-DS set, we observe a substantial gain in the captioning metric due to the model design.
 Moreover, we show that using our pretraining sets results in a further performance improvement, while additionally allowing a unified, much faster training (2032 GPU hours \citep{zhou2023dense} vs 208 for our approach).
-Moreover, our proposed approach can output segmentation masks unlike the other methods.}
+Moreover, our proposed approach can output segmentation masks unlike the other methods.